There is someone lies dead in the bushes,

 and anyone who read

-it in the L.A.
-Times might also
+it in the LA Times might also

 have come across this ad: